yetanotherco/yet-another-bridge/contracts/README.md

    make ethereum-set-withdraw-selector
    ```

-   This script uses the WITHDRAW_NAME .env variable to automatically generate the selector in the necesary format
+   This script uses the WITHDRAW_NAME .env variable to automatically generate the selector in the necessary format

 ## Recap